From Grey to Green: The Ultimate Guide to a Thriving Shady Balcony Garden

 It’s shady, so the soil stays wet longer, right?
 Yes, but the wind is also drying it out.
 This confuses everyone.
 It’s like trying to guess the British weather.
 The number one mistake is overwatering, which leads to root rot.

 The Fix: Ignore schedules.
 Use The Finger Test — stick your index finger two inches into the soil.
 If it comes out dry, it’s time to water.
 If it’s damp, leave it alone.
 And for goodness sake, ensure every single pot has drainage holes.
 No exceptions.
+I also find it useful to jot down watering patterns at the start, because a shady balcony often behaves differently from one container to the next.

 The Dream Team: 25+ Plants That Truly Love a Shady Balcony